ivanruby/mpesa-mz-nodejs-lib/README.md

   });
 ```

-In the current version, all returned objects correspond to the `response.data` property.
+In the current version, all returned objects correspond to the entire `response` object.

 Future versions will distinguish `response` from `response.data` in returned messages according to the environment (dev/prod)